Writing Workflows

 Using SDK Features Locally

-Section titled “Using SDK Features Locally”All SDK modules work in local development:
+Section titled “Using SDK Features Locally”All SDK modules work in local development - they call the remote API using your saved credentials:

 from bifrost import ai, knowledge, config